Name: Mike Bauder '24

 Grad: M.A. in Higher Education, Administration from Boston College

-Interests: My interests include: science, medical technology, healthcare, and education.
+Interests: science, medical technology, healthcare, and education

 Both a scientist and an educator, Jeremy has spent his career working to support and elevate the communities around him.
 Jeremy received his B.S. in Clinical Laboratory Science at GVSU and worked for a decade in community outreach hospitals performing diagnostic testing including hematology, chemistry, coagulation, immunohematology.
 In this work, Jeremy was able to support medical care for vulnerable and underserved populations, like advocating for more inclusive testing for trans women in the healthcare system.